ldi-github/shirates-core/README.md

 ## Notice

-- uiautomator2 can not allow 'app' in capabilities to be empty from v2.30.0.
+- uiautomator2 v2.30.0 or later is not supported.
 Use v2.29.11 or earlier.
 - iOS 17 is not supported yet.

 ## Document